MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-420-moving-files-to-onelake-file-explorer-doesnt-sync.md

 # Known issue - Moving files from outside of OneLake to OneLake with file explorer doesn't sync files

-​Moving a folder (cut and paste or drag and drop) using OneLake file explorer from a location outside of OneLake to OneLake fails to sync the contents in that folder.
-The contents move to the OneLake directory locally, but only the top-level folder syncs to OneLake.
+Within OneLake file explorer, moving a folder (cut and paste or drag and drop) from outside of OneLake into OneLake fails to sync the contents in that folder.
+The contents move locally, but only the top-level folder syncs to OneLake.
 You must trigger a sync by either opening the files and saving them or moving them back out of OneLake and then copying and pasting (versus moving).

 **APPLIES TO:** ✔️ OneLake